Experimental Study on Reinforcement Learning-based Control of an Acrobot: CONCLUSION

-Results on RL control of an Acrobot in simulation and experiment are obtained in this study Thereby the Acrobot is stabilized at a desired energy level.
-This energy level is given by the Hamiltonian of the first unactuated pendulum.
-Remarkably, the RL controller is capable of stabilizing the energy of the first pendulum close to the separatrix, which separates the different dynamical regions of libration and rotation of the first pendulum.
+Extensive results on RL control of an Acrobot in simulation and experiment are obtained in this study.
+Thereby, the Acrobot is stabilized at a desired energy level, which is given by the Hamiltonian of the first unactuated pendulum.
+Moreover, control of the angular velocity of the first pendulum is achieved as well.
+It is remarkable that the RL controller is even able to stabilize the energy level close to the transition region between libration and rotation of the first pendulum, which is difficult due to the distinct nonlinear dynamical behaviour of the pendulum in these regions.

 Although classical controllers, such as the sliding mode controller, can achieve a comparable performance as the RL controller, we have shown that there are crucial benefits if an RL controller is used.
-These benefits include that a knowledge of the underlined noninear dynamics is not necessary.
-Moreover, the RL controller adapts well to different phase space regions, such as the phase space regions of rotation and libration of the first unactuated pendulum of the Acrobot.
+These benefits include that a knowledge of the underlined nonlinear dynamics is not necessary.
+Moreover, the RL controller learns to control the Acrobot in different phase space regions, such as the phase space regions of rotation and libration of the first unactuated pendulum of the Acrobot.
 It is also not necessary to develop different RL controllers for these distinct dynamics, as is the case in classical control design, where for example a swing up controller has to be developed.

 The presented experimental results demonstrate the feasibility to deploy the proposed RL algorithm on an Acrobot experimental setup using embedded architecture such as a RaspberryPi.
-The results show that the RL controller adapts well to different setups and achieves convergence to the desired control in all studied reasonable cases.